-Five individuals have been charged in connection with a home invasion in Vaughan that resulted in the death of a father of four last August, according to police reports.
+Five individuals have been charged in connection with a home invasion in Vaughan that resulted in the death of a father of four back in August, according to police.

 Abdul Aleem Farooqi, 46, was described by his friends as a man dedicated to faith, charity, and community service.